 Melted chocolate also works, as well as to use egg white.
 Leave it on the gum for a few minutes, and then remove the gum from the hair in small pieces.

 If chewing gum leaves stains on a cloth, take two ice cubes.
 Place them on both sides of the fabric where the gum stain is until they melt.
 By then, the gum will cool down and become hard.
 You can then remove it with a non-serrated side of a butter knife.
 Also, you can wash excess chewing gum with a standard detergent.
-Instead of rubbing with ice cubes, you can place the cloth in a freezer if it can fit.
+Instead of rubbing with ice cubes, place the cloth in a freezer if it fits.
 Soaking clothes in lemon juice is also a good idea.
 After some time, wash the fabric type, and the gum will disappear.

-The first step in removing chewing gum from the carpet is to remove it mechanically as much as possible.
+The first step in removing chewing gum from the carpet is to remove it as much as possible mechanically.
 You can use a blow dryer to melt it and then remove it with plastic wrap (be careful not to heat the plastic wrap – it will also melt) when you have removed all that.
 You could wash the spot with a small amount of carpet cleaner and a clean cloth, and then don't wait too long before you dry it.

 Take a cotton ball and soak it with baby oil to remove the gum from the skin.
 Rub the place on the skin where the chewing gum is, and the gum will peel off.

 Gum can even be removed from a microfiber cloth, although with a weird method.
 To remove it from the microfiber, spray the gum with a bit of WD-40 and use a clean rug to remove the gum.
 Egg white also works here – place it over the gum, wait a few minutes, and slowly remove it by hand.